-For those who carry multiple equality characteristics, this revolving door becomes even more challenging to navigate.
-The discrimination faced two or three-fold as racism, homophobia, sexism or disability discrimination merge to create a minefield of restrictions.
-The interface between each characteristic further limiting an individual’s right to live a life free from hate and oppression.
-These complex issues are rarely discussed in films, with directors opting to focus on one characteristic and one experience.
+For those who carry multiple equality characteristics, this revolving door becomes even more challenging to navigate with the discrimination they face two or three-fold as racism, homophobia, sexism or disability discrimination merge.
+Here the interface between each characteristic further limits their rights to live a life free from hate and oppression.
+These complex equality issues are rarely discussed in films, with directors opting to focus on one characteristic.
 However, in reality, multiple equality characteristics are common, with many young people and adults caught in the challenging spaces between them.

-College student Tunde nervously paces the corridor outside of his kitchen.
-His mum and dad, oblivious to his presence as they talk.
-Meanwhile, the TV news plays in the background, as debates on yet another police shooting of an innocent young black person are aired.
-With a gulp of air, Tunde moves past his nerves and steps into the kitchen, where he announces that he needs to talk.
-And as the TV news continues, Tunde comes out to both his parents.
-His mum hugging him while praising his honesty; his dad worried for his safety but deeply proud of his son’s courage.
+We join college student Tunde as he nervously paces the corridor outside his kitchen, his parents oblivious to his presence as they talk.
+Meanwhile, the TV news in the background broadcasts details of yet another police shooting of a young black man.
+Tunde takes a gasp of air, steadying his nerves, and steps into the kitchen, where he announces that he needs to talk.
+As the family sit down, Tunde finally finds the confidence to come out to his parents, with his mum hugging him as his dad praises his courage.